 A: The $200 non-refundable deposit is required within two weeks of your acceptance to hold your spot in the class of your preference.
 Full payment is due three weeks before the student's class start date.

 Q: If I attend GoSciTech two or more consecutive weeks, am I required to move out between weeks?

 A: Yes, we need to allow our staff a break between camp weeks and time to prepare the dorm rooms for new campers.
-All campers must be picked up on Saturday before 11AM.
+All campers must be picked up on Friday evening.

 Q: When do I check in and check out?

-A: Check-in is from 2-4PM in the Gym of the GSSM campus in Hartsville, SC, on the Sunday that your camp week starts.
-All campers must be picked up before 11AM on the Saturday of their camp weekends.
+A: Check-in will have assigned times from 11AM-4PM in the Gym of the GSSM campus in Hartsville, SC, on the Sunday that your camp week starts.
+All campers must be picked up on Friday before 6PM.

 Q: Where do I stay during the week?

 A: GSSM is a residential school; all campers reside in one of our single gender double occupancy dorm rooms on either the male or female wing.
 Please refer to the Center for Outreach Summer Program Student Handbook for what to bring and what not to bring.

 A: No, for summer 2021 students will be suited with other students from their classes.